Snowflake’s Cloud Data Warehouse — What I Learned and Why I’m Rethinking the Data Warehouse

 - Potential to pay for only the storage and computing resources actually used, when you use them

-Rather than letting the features of an existing Hive solution set limits on evaluating a new solution, I focused on an approach to explore the possibilities that are available across the spectrum of cloud data warehousing today.
+Rather than letting the features of an existing DW solution set limits on evaluating a new solution, I focused on an approach to explore the possibilities that are available across the spectrum of cloud data warehousing today.

 Selecting Snowflake Cloud Data Warehouse